opentripplanner/OpenTripPlanner/docs/sandbox/MapboxVectorTilesApi.md

 The tiles can be fetched from `/otp/routers/{routerId}/vectorTiles/{layers}/{z}/{x}/{y}.pbf`, where `layers` is a comma separated list of layer names from the configuration.

+Translatable fields in the tiles are translated based on the `accept-language` header in requests.
+Currently, only the language with the highest priority from the header is used.

 ### Configuration

 To enable this you need to add the feature `SandboxAPIMapboxVectorTilesApi` in `otp-config.json`.